beyondEllie/OpenHands/Development.md

 ### 3. Configuring the Language Model

-OpenHands supports a diverse array of Language Models (LMs) through the powerful [litellm](https://docs.litellm.ai) library.
+EllieStudio supports a diverse array of Language Models (LMs) through the powerful [litellm](https://docs.litellm.ai) library.

 To configure the LM of your choice, run: